Configure HDFS tiering on SQL Server Big Data Clusters

 HDFS Tiering provides the ability to mount external, HDFS-compatible file system in HDFS.
-This article explains how to configure HDFS tiering for SQL Server 2019 big data clusters (preview).
+This article explains how to configure HDFS tiering for SQL Server Big Data Clusters.
 At this time, we support connecting to Azure Data Lake Storage Gen2, and Amazon S3.

 HDFS tiering overview